duderand/canireach/README.md

 ﻿# canireach

+## Guidelines

+* Do not add depencies to other domains (like fonts).
+* Keep jQuery to a minimum.

 ## TODO

-* ugly as fuck, can I have a make over?
-* requirejs looks weird, hum...
+* add acknowledgements page
-* auto favicon detection
+* add auto favicon detection
-* server get and push of test results
+* add pushing of test results
 * improve block detection
 * detect cache hits on block detection